Dan2552/avian/README.md

 # Avian

-Avian is a 2D Ruby game development framework that abstracts away underlying platform-specific intricacies.
+Avian is a 2D Ruby game engine and development framework that abstracts away underlying platform-specific intricacies.
 Like some other well-known frameworks, Avian encourages beautiful code by favoring convention over configuration.

 ## Installation